gbolu/cloudprep/README.md

-# GCP Cloud Prep
+# Cloud Prep
-A bunch of test projects for GCP practice
+Curated content for practice of GCP, AWS and Azure certifications.